maureenmaklik/downloaded-the-video-by-using-python-code/README.md

+In this digital age, downloading videos is a common practice.
+However, relying on third-party download managers can be risky, as they may contain malware or unwanted software.

+Python, a versatile programming language, offers a secure alternative.
+By writing Python code specifically tailored to the video platform you're using, you can download videos directly without the need for external download managers.
+This approach minimizes the risk of encountering viruses or bundled software often associated with third-party downloaders.

 Task 1: we need to downloaded the video by using python code for this we need the following steps.
 1. Downloading a File Using requests
 Import the requests library: bold text Define a function to download a file: